dd9jn/rfc4880bis/crypto-refresh.md

       Octet 1:        hash algorithm

 Simple S2K hashes the passphrase to produce the session key.
-The manner in which this is done depends on the size of the session key (which will depend on the cipher used) and the size of the hash algorithm's output.
+The manner in which this is done depends on the size of the session key (which depends on the cipher the session key will be used with) and the size of the hash algorithm's output.
 If the hash size is greater than the session key size, the high-order (leftmost) octets of the hash are used as the key.

 If the hash size is less than the key size, multiple instances of the hash context are created --- enough to produce the required key data.